-6. Use [▲] and [♥] to select the third control panel option from the bottom (Max CS shots).
+Use [▲] and [▼] to select the third control panel option from the top (Max CS shots).

-7. Use [◀] and [▶] to select the maximum number of shots for each continuous shutter operation.
+Use [◄] and [▶] to select the maximum number of shots for each continuous shutter operation.

-- 8. Use [▲] and [▼] to select the second control panel option from the bottom (Prerecord CS shots). - 9.
-Use [◀] and [▶] to specify how many of the 30 images and for how long images should be pre-recorded in the buffer. - Prerecord CS shooting is not performed when the number of buffer images and the recording time are both zero.
+- 8. Use [A] and [V] to select the fourth control panel option from the top (Prerecord CS shots). - 9.
+Use [◄] and [▶] to specify how many of the 30 images and for how long images should be pre-recorded in the buffer. - Prerecord CS shooting is not performed when the number of buffer images and the recording time are both zero.
 Note that the mechanical shutter is used when shooting with High Speed CS.